 Normally the controller considers everything you enter before unkeying or pressing 'D' or the enter key to be one command.
 If there are more characters that it knows what to do with, it generates an error message and discards the command.
 The chaining option lets you enter more than one command at a time, executing all of them at once when you unkey.
 This can cause problems when it is ambiguous where one command ends and the next begins, but may be useful in some cases.
 With the chaining option turned on, the controller will let you chain on another command without unkeying after any command that always takes the same number of digits.
-This includes all of the macros and a lot of the remaining commands numbered between 000 and 199, you can find out which commands can have another command come immediately after them by looking them up with command 011; if it does not say "variable", you can enter another command after it.
+This includes all of the macros and a lot of the commands numbered 000 to 199 (those which never take any digits after the command name).
+Of the remaining commands numbered between 000 and 199, you can find out which commands can have another command come immediately after them by looking them up with command 011; if it does not say "variable", you can enter another command after it.
 If command 011 does say "variable", that command must be the only command entered or the last command in a chain of commands.
 It is recommended that you leave this option turned off unless you have a specific reason to turn it on.
 This option is not available (the setting is ignored) for commands entered from the serial port.